Terms of Service

 4. Restrictions on use

 4.1.
-You must only use the Service and Website for Your own lawful internal business purposes, in accordance with this Agreement and any notice sent by Optimal or condition posted on the Website.
+You must only use the Services and Website for Your own lawful internal business purposes, in accordance with this Agreement and any notice sent by Optimal or condition posted on the Website.

 4.2.
 You must not operate or use the Services if You are under the age of 16.

 4.3.
-As a condition of access, when accessing and using the Services, You must:
+As a condition of access, when accessing and using the Services, You must not:

-- 4.3.1. not collect or attempt to collect any information or communication about any other users of the Service including by monitoring or by intercepting any process or communication initiated by the Service;
+- 4.3.1. collect or attempt to collect any information about any other users of the Service including by monitoring or by intercepting any process or communication initiated by the Service;

-- 4.3.2. not attempt to undermine the security or integrity of Optimal's computing systems or networks or, where the Services are hosted by a third party, that third party's computing systems and networks;
+- 4.3.2. attempt to undermine the security or integrity of Optimal's computing systems or the computing systems and networks of any third party hosting the Optimal computing systems;

-- 4.3.3. not attempt to gain unauthorized access to any materials other than those to which You have been given express permission to access or to the computer system on which the Services are hosted;
+- 4.3.3. attempt to gain unauthorized access to any materials or computer system other than those to which You have been given express permission to access;

-- 4.3.6. not attempt to modify, copy, adapt, reproduce, disassemble, decompile or reverse engineer any computer programs used to deliver the Services or to operate the Website; and
+- 4.3.6. attempt to modify, copy, adapt, reproduce, disassemble, decompile or reverse engineer any computer programs or systems used to deliver the Services or to operate the Website;

-- 4.3.7. not grant or assign rights in the Services or the Website in any way (except that You may distribute or sell the information created by Your use of the Service).
+- 4.3.8. grant or assign rights in the Services or the Website in any way (except that You may distribute or sell the information created by Your use of the Services).

 5. Fees and payment

 5.1.
-You must pay the Service Fee in advance.
+You must pay the Service Fees in advance.
 The applicable Service Fee for the Services is specified in the Registration Application.

 5.2.
 If You have selected to receive the Services for a fixed term, renewal of that term will incur a further Service Fee.
 The list of Service Fees is available at www.optimalworkshop.com.

 5.3.
 We may change the Service Fees at any time.
-If You have selected to receive the Services for a term, any changes will commence at the beginning of any further or renewal term.
+If You have selected to receive the Services for a term, any changes will commence at the beginning of any renewal term.

 5.4.
 Where You are a New Zealand resident all pricing and fees are inclusive of New Zealand Goods and Services Tax of 15%.

 5.5.
 All prepaid survey credits expire 24 months after purchase even if they have not been used.

 5.6.
 Where You have mistakenly overpaid Optimal including as a result of any defect or error in any banking transaction initiated as part of the Optimal product download or Service Fees payment process, if You contact us by emailing email@example.com within 14 days Optimal will refund You.